jaystack/functionly-doc/wiki/decorators.md

 ## param
 With `param` parameter decorator, you can resolve values from event sources.
 For example, from web requests you can get values from query parameters, from the request body or from the request header.
-Read more [here]() about how it's working.
+Read more [[here|parameters]] about how it's working.

 ### Parameters
 ```js